sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 Only users with the `subscriber` role are rate-limited.
 Administrators, editors, and other non-subscriber roles are exempt.

-= How do I view blocked, banned, or high traffic bot IPs? = Go to **Settings > Anti DDoS** to see the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** tables, which list IPs, User Agents, timestamps, and ban expiration times.
+= How do I view blocked, banned, or high traffic bot IPs? = Go to **Settings > Anti DDoS** to see the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** tables, which list IPs, User Agents, timestamps, and ban expiration times with auto-refresh every 30 seconds.
+Daily bar charts are displayed above the Blocked IPs Log for visual insights.
 You can clear the logs using the provided buttons.

+= How does log expiration work? =
+The **Log Expires (Days)** setting (default: 5 days) automatically deletes Blocked IPs, Banned IPs, and High Traffic Bots logs older than the specified number of days.
+Cleanup runs hourly via the WordPress Scheduler.

 = What happens when I deactivate the plugin? =
-The plugin automatically deletes its transients, blocked IP logs, banned IP logs, high traffic bot logs, blocked bots, and bot IP ranges from the database to prevent bloat.
+The plugin automatically deletes its transients, blocked IP logs, banned IP logs, high traffic bot logs, blocked bots, bot IP ranges, and log expiration settings from the database to prevent bloat.

 == Screenshots ==
-1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Excluded Bots, Bot IP Ranges, Blocked Bots (User Agents), Blocks Before Ban, and Ban Duration, with a Donate link above the settings.
+1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Log Expires (Days), Excluded Bots, Bot IP Ranges, Blocked Bots (User Agents), Blocks Before Ban, and Ban Duration, with a Donate link above the settings.
+2. Daily statistics charts for Blocked IPs, Banned IPs, and High Traffic Bots displayed above the logs in the admin panel.
-2. Blocked IPs Log table, displaying IPs, User Agents, and timestamps with a Clear button.
+3. Blocked IPs Log table, displaying IPs, User Agents, and timestamps with auto-refresh every 30 seconds and a Clear button.
-3. Banned IPs Log table, showing IPs, User Agents, ban timestamps, and expiration times with a Clear button.
+4. Banned IPs Log table, showing IPs, User Agents, ban timestamps, and expiration times with auto-refresh every 30 seconds and a Clear button.
-4. High Traffic Excluded Bots Log table, showing IPs, User Agents, and timestamps with a Clear button.
+5. High Traffic Excluded Bots Log table, showing IPs, User Agents, and timestamps with auto-refresh every 30 seconds and a Clear button.
-5. Example of the "Anti Browser DDoS Protection: Too many requests.
+6. Example of the "Anti Browser DDoS Protection: Too many requests.
 Please slow down." error page when an IP exceeds the rate limit.
-6. Example of the "Anti Browser DDoS Protection: Blocked Bot Access Denied" error page when a blocked bot is detected.
+7. Example of the "Anti Browser DDoS Protection: Blocked Bot Access Denied" error page when a blocked bot is detected.
-7. Example of the "Anti Browser DDoS Protection: Your IP is banned due to excessive requests." error page when an IP is banned.
+8. Example of the "Anti Browser DDoS Protection: Your IP is banned due to excessive requests." error page when an IP is banned.

 == Changelog ==
+= 2.20 =
+* Added daily bar charts for Blocked IPs, Banned IPs, and High Traffic Excluded Bots per day, displayed above the logs in the admin panel using Chart.js.
+* Added **Log Expires (Days)** setting in the admin panel to configure automatic deletion of Blocked IPs, Banned IPs, and High Traffic Bots logs after a specified number of days (default: 5 days).
+* Implemented hourly log cleanup via WordPress Scheduler to remove expired log entries.
+* Added cleanup of **Log Expires (Days)** setting and scheduled cleanup event on plugin deactivation.

+= 2.19 =
+* Added auto-refresh of Blocked IPs, Banned IPs, and High Traffic Excluded Bots logs every 30 seconds in the admin panel using REST API endpoints.
+* Improved log display with dynamic updates without manual page refresh.

 = 2.18 =
 * Added **Blocked Bots (User Agents)** setting in the admin panel to block malicious bots by User Agent (default: MJ12bot, SemrushBot, DotBot).
 * Added immediate blocking of specified bots with logging to Blocked IPs Log and display of "Anti Browser DDoS Protection: Blocked Bot Access Denied" message.